kappakun17/Vending-Machine/README.md

 # Vending-Machine
-This is Vending Machine app
+This is Vending Machine apps